 However, with this profile, hooksets become more difficult.
 We require the bass to really engulf the bait and setting the roof of the mouth will always be your best bet in getting a clean, direct hookset.

 Fishing a topwater hollow frog around lily pads and other shallow vegetation is exhilarating, especially during the late spawn season and early summer months.

 The Texas rig will go down as the most popular rig for bass fishing.
 It's designed to fish around heavy cover, and it's a favorite technique for flipping and pitching.

 The reason it's so good around cover and effectively weedless, is because the hook point is hidden within the soft plastic.
-In order to expose the hook point, the bait would have to take a large knock - or a bass biting.
+In order to expose the hook point, the bait would have to take a large knock, such as a bass smashing your bait.